sabel83/mpllibs/libs/metaparse/doc/index.md

 Metaparse is parser generator library for template metaprograms.
 The purpose of this library is to support the creation of parsers that parse at compile time.
-This library is inteded to be used for embedded domain specific language creation for C++.
+This library is intended to be used for embedded domain specific language creation for C++.
 The input of the generated parser is a compile time string, see [`string`](string.html).
 The result of the parsing process is either an error or any other result the writer of the parser specifies.